taocpp/PEGTL/doc/Stream-Parsing.md

 # Stream Parsing

-The PEGTL is primarily designed and optimized for parsing contiguous blocks of memory like a memory-mapped file or the contents of a `std::string`.
+The PEGTL is *primarily* designed and optimized for parsing contiguous blocks of memory like a memory-mapped file or the contents of a `std::string`.
-It also supports *stream parsing* where only a small portion of a large input is kept in a memory buffer at any time.
+It does also support *stream parsing* where only a small portion of a large input is kept in a contiguous memory buffer, a sliding window to the input data.

-The stream parsing facilities can be included via `<tao/pegtl/stream.hpp>` -- or via the individual include files in `include/tao/pegtl/stream`.

 ## Contents